 Baking soda is a simple salt that's made out of sodium ions and bicarbonate ions.
 Its soda ash is known as sodium carbonate, made from a manufacturer or mined from trona ore.
 There are dozens of ways to use baking soda.
 It's most commonly used as an ingredient in cooking, and as a way to keep refrigerators odor-free.
 Baking soda is also great for taking care of the body, like easing stomach pain, relieving sunburn issues, and cleaning your teeth.

-While baking soda is a great tool for a cleaning your home, it can also help with a corroded car battery, which may be the cause of your car troubles.
+While baking soda is a great tool for cleaning your home and unclogging drains, it can also help with a corroded car battery, which may be the cause of your car troubles.
 Instead of spending time and money at the auto shop, try using baking soda to fix your problem and help your battery live longer.